Dr. S A Schumacher

 It's difficult to know what to look for when you need medical advice.
 How do you know if the advice is correct for you?

-Drs.
-Hyowon Choi and Midy Liou, recently finished a 3-year surgical residency program in Chicago and New York City, respectively, two of the best teaching programs in North America.
-Each has been trained in the most recent advances in foot surgery.
+Dr. Liou, recently finished a 3-year surgical residency program in New York City in one of the best teaching programs in North America.
+He has been trained in the most recent advances in foot surgery.
 And Dr. Mollica was the residency director for Vancouver General Hospital's podiatric surgical residency for over 25 years.

 Having faith in your doctor is even more true when you're considering surgery.
 In addition to asking if your doctor is board certified in foot surgery, ask yourself,